folio-org/stripes/doc/modules-apps-etc.md

 In the context of Stripes, when we refer to a "component", we mean a [React](https://facebook.github.io/react/) component -- a special JavaScript code class that renders HTML as part of a Web application.

-Components often invoke other, lower level, components to render parts of thw UI element that they are responsible for.
+Components often invoke other, lower level, components to render parts of the UI element that they are responsible for.

 ## Smart Component

 A smart component is one that communicates with an Okapi web-service in order to provide the facilities that it renders.
 For example, the notes that appear in the Users app are smart components, which render content fetched _from_ Okapi, and send new and modified content _to_ Okapi.

 ## Package